 - Once done, you can sweeten it with either honey or maple syrup.

 - If you don’t need it straight away, then you can cover and store it in the fridge for up to two days.

 - If you don’t have a nut bag or cheesecloth, then anything that you’re able to wrap the nut mix in and squeeze will be good enough.
 Just make sure it’s thin and clean.

-- You can use the leftover almond nut mix in some recipes.
+- You can use the leftover blitzed almonds in some recipes.
 It typically goes well with a lot of baking or breakfast dishes.
-It is usually an ok replacement for an almond meal.
+It is an ok replacement for almond meal.

-- Discarding the soaking water is important as this will likely have a lot of scum, phytic acid and other things that you probably don’t want your homemade almond milk.
+- Discarding the water used for soaking is important as this will likely have a lot of scum, phytic acid, and other things that you probably don’t want in your milk.

-- Being on the paleo diet, you may want to avoid adding too much sweetener to the milk.
+- If you’re on the paleo diet, you may want to avoid adding too much sweetener to the milk.